PrivateSNN: Privacy-Preserving Spiking Neural Networks: Attack Scenarios for Class Leakage

 In this section, we present two possible attack scenarios on class leakage.
 Since we do not access the original training data, the data leakage problem is addressed.
 Therefore, here we only discuss the class leakage problem.

-\textbf{Attack scenario 1 (Reconverting SNN to ANN):} As discussed in Section \ref{ssection:Two Types of Leakage Problems}, the attacker might copy the weights of SNN and recover the original ANN.
-By using the re-converted ANN, the attacker optimizes the input noise based on Algorithm 2.
-Without post-conversion training, the attacker simply reconstructs class representation by backpropagation.
-However, if we use spike-based training, the weight of ANN is fully encrypted in the spatial domain.
+\textbf{Attack scenario 1 (Reconverting SNN to ANN):} As discussed earlier, the attacker might copy the weights of SNN and recover the original ANN.
+By using the re-converted ANN, the attacker optimizes the input noise based on Algorithm 1.
+Without post-conversion encryption training, the attacker simply reconstructs class representation by backpropagation.
+However, if we use spike-based training, the weight of SNN is fully encrypted in the spatial domain.

 \textbf{Attack scenario 2 (Directly generate class representation from SNN):} The attacker might directly backpropagate gradients in SNN architecture and reconstruct class representation.
-Thus, this is the SNN version of Algorithm 2.
-The technical problem here is that LIF neurons and a Poisson spike generation process are non-differentiable.
+Thus, this is the SNN version of Algorithm 1.
+The technical problem here is that LIF neurons and Poisson spike generation process are non-differentiable.
 To address this issue, we use approximated gradient functions (Eq. \ref{eq:approx_grad_function}) for LIF neurons.
 Also, in order to convert the gradient in the temporal domain to the spatial domain, we accumulate gradient at the first convolution layer.
 After that, we deconvolve the accumulated gradients with weights of the first layer.
-These deconvolved gradients have a similar value with original gradients of images before the Poisson spike generator, which has been validated in the previous work \cite{sharmin2020inherent}.
+These deconvolved gradients have a similar value with original gradients of images before the Poisson spike generator, which has been validated in previous work \cite{sharmin2020inherent}.
 Thus, we can get a gradient $\delta x$ converted into spatial domain, and the input noise is updated with gradient $\delta x$ scaled by $\zeta$.
-Algorithm 4 illustrates the overall optimization process.
+Algorithm 3 illustrates the overall optimization process.
 However, this attack does not show meaningful features due to the discrepancy between real gradients and approximated gradients.
-This supports that SNN model itself is robust to gradient-based security attacks.
-We show the qualitative results in the Fig. \ref{fig:exp:qualitative_timg}.
+This supports that SNN model itself is robust to gradient-based security attacks \cite{roy2019towards,sharmin2020inherent}.
+We show the qualitative results for Attack 1, 2 scenarios in Fig. \ref{fig:exp:qualitative_timg}.